Quick Stats

 - Transgender rights

-- Communities of color initiatives
+- Communities of colour initiatives

 Strategic Priority Populations (six populations with greatest needs):